Buried Pipeline Modeling in PASS/START-PROF

 6.4 Natural Arch of Collapse Phenomena

-Only soil inside the natural arch of collapse produce the pressure on the pipe.
-The friction force, polyurethane foam insulation stress analysis, ring bending stress Calculation in the pipe in START-PROF are automatically calculated using consideration of natural arch of collapse.
-The reduced depth, depending on calculated dimensions of the natural arch of collapse, is used for calculation.
+Only soil within the natural arch exerts pressure on the pipe.
+PASS/START-PROF automatically considers natural arch collapse for friction force, polyurethane foam insulation stress analysis, and ring bending stress calculation using reduced depth based on calculated arch dimensions.

 7 Lateral Soil Spring Properties